SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Mae Klong Railway Market

 This may sound scary, but it is not.
-These vendors would open their umbrellas to sell goods while the train is away, and once the signal is given for the train to pass, everyone will remove their umbrella and allow the train to go through.
+These vendors would open their umbrellas to sell goods while the train is away, and once the signal is given for the train to pass, everyone will remove their umbrellas and allow the train to go through.
 Isn’t fun and unique?

 Amphawa Floating Market

 A floating market in a lively and cozy environment, that’s what this place is all about.
 Listen to music, explore the area, and eat delicious food.
-More so, explore at night to see the beautiful, magical and beautiful fireflies.
+More so, explore at night to see the beautiful, magical, and beautiful fireflies.

 Tha Kha Floating Market